Technology, AI & Health Equity — From Evidence to Action, Globally

 Current Focus

-Chief Partnerships Officer, Platform Life Sciences
+Chief Partnerships Officer, Purpose Life Sciences

-Executive Director of the TOGETHER Trial Consortium
+Executive Director of the TOGETHER Adaptive Platform Trial Consortium

 Managing Director, MTEK Sciences East Africa